 9.5.2 Right to Enter and Inspect a Food Establishment

-After DC Health representatives present official credentials and provide notice of the intent to conduct an inspection in accordance with the Food Code, the person in charge must allow access to DC Health during regular hours of operation to: (1) determine if the food establishment is in compliance with the Food Code; (2) examine and sample the food; (3) obtain information, and examine records related to the food purchased, received, or used by the food establishment.
+After DC Health representatives present official credentials and provide notice of the intent to conduct an inspection in accordance with the District Food Code, 25-A DCMR § 100 et seq.
+(Food Code) the person in charge of the food establishment must allow access to DC Health during regular hours of operation to: (1) determine if the food establishment is in compliance with the Food Code; (2) examine and sample the food; (3) obtain information, and examine records related to the food purchased, received, or used by the food establishment.
 25-A DCMR § 4402.1

-If access is denied to DC Health, the agency’s representative will inform the person in charge that: (1) access is required under the license obtained under the Food Code; (2) access is a condition of a continued food establishment license; (3) if access denied, an inspection order allowing access may be obtained; and (4) DC Health is making a final request for access.
+If access is denied to DC Health, a DC Health representative will inform the person in charge that: (1) access is required under the license obtained under the Food Code; (2) access is a condition of a continued food establishment license; (3) if access is denied, an inspection order allowing access may be obtained; and (4) DC Health is making a final request for access.
 25-A DCMR § 4402.2.

 While foodborne illness outbreaks are not likely to result in a declared emergency, they still have the potential to sicken large numbers of people, triggering the need for action from DC Health.
-Thus, the right to inspect food establishments may be crucial to protecting the public’s health.
+Thus, the right to inspect food establishments is critical to protect the public’s health.

 9.5.3 Imminent Health Hazard

-An “imminent health hazard,” is defined as a significant threat or danger to health that is considered to exist when there is sufficient evidence to show that a product, practice, circumstance, or event creates a situation that requires immediate correction or cessation of operations to prevent injury based on the number of potential injuries, and the nature, severity, and duration of the anticipated injury.
+An “imminent health hazard,” is a significant threat or danger to when there is sufficient evidence that a product, practice, circumstance, or event requires immediate correction or cessation of operations to prevent injury because of the number of potential injuries, and the nature, severity, and duration of the anticipated injury.
 25-A DCMR § 9901.1.
 If an imminent health hazard is identified, a food establishment must immediately discontinue operations and notify DC Health.
 25-A DCMR § 4408.

-Violations of the Food Code come with a range of penalties, including embargo orders; revocation or suspension of license; condemnation order; civil fines, fees, and penalties; and criminal fines and penalties (including imprisonment).
+Violations of the Food Code come with a range of penalties, including embargo orders, revocation or suspension of license, condemnation order, civil fines, fees, and penalties, and criminal fines and penalties (including imprisonment).
 25-A DCMR Chapter 47.
-Judicial review in accordance with the District of Columbia Administrative Procedures Act is available to persons subject to a final order or decision by DC Health.
+Judicial review in accordance with the District of Columbia Administrative Procedures Act is available to persons subject to a final order or decision by the DC Health.
 25-A DCMR § 4900.1.